evajavadev/ExamplesOnBuilderPattern/README.md

 <br>

-My own *simple definition* of what a builder pattern does, is just that its `builder class` replaces most of the `setters`.
+My own *simple definition* of what a builder pattern does, is just that its `Builder class` replaces most of the `setters`.
 And this is great when for example a complex object needs to create several different representations.
 Using the same construction proccess.

 The purpose can be to protect the data, so only the `Builder` knows the specifics.

 To make this happen, a `public static Builder class` is created.
 And its `constructor`.
-And these two guys must reside inside the `public class of the data`.
+And these two guys must reside inside the `public class of the Data`.

 <br>

 ### In Robot Style

-description ... soon up
+This program is from [Derek Banas](https://www.youtube.com/user/derekbanas) video [Builder Design Pattern](https://www.youtube.com/watch?v=9XnsOpjclUg).

 ![promt on a robot](/images/aRobotOnWay.jpg)